 How will an excess contribution removal, a recharacterization, or a conversion be reported to me and the IRS?

-Excess contributions, recharacterization distributions, and conversion distributions are reported on Form 1099-R, which is mailed in January.
-Recharacterization purchases and conversion purchases are reported on Form 5498, which is mailed in May.
+Excess contributions, recharacterization distributions, and conversion distributions are reported on Form 1099-R, which is mailed the following January.
+Recharacterization purchases and conversion purchases are reported on Form 5498, which is mailed the following May.
 These transactions also will be reflected on your account statements.
 Log in to your account online to access your tax forms or account statements

 Intuit, TurboTax, and TurboTax Online, among others, are registered trademarks and/or service marks of Intuit Inc. in the United States and other countries.
 Other parties' trademarks or service marks are the property of their respective owners.